stevenjst0121/leetcode/memo_memo.md

 	return counts[-1] if counts[-1] != float("Inf") else -1
 ```

+* If bottom-up is hard to think of, use top-down (recursion + memoization), the key idea is to realize the optimal subproblem property.

 </details>

 #### 323. Number of Connected Components in an Undirected Graph